 Roper Foundation – South Carolina

-Sea Pines Plantation Company – South Carolina
+Sea Pines Plantation Company – Hilton Head Island, S.C.

-South Carolina Governors Mansion – South Carolina
+South Carolina Governors Mansion – Columbia, S.C.

 South Carolina National Bank – South Carolina